Free Moose Crochet Pattern: Easy Flip Flop Amigurumi Tutorial

 Congratulations!

-You have now completed your Flip Flop Moose Crochet Pattern.
+You have now completed your Flip Flop Moose Crochet Pattern!

 We love seeing your finished projects.
 Tag us in your photos and posts using #DarlingMapleDesigns or @darlingmapledesigns.

-Thank you so much for joining us!
-I hope you loved completing your Flip Flop Moose Crochet Pattern as much as I enjoyed designing it.
 Don’t want to miss a stitch?
 Subscribe to the Darling Maple Designs newsletter and I’ll send updates for new pattern releases, sales and promotions straight to your inbox.
 See you again soon!
 Sara <3

 If you have any questions or concerns with this, or any other pattern written by Darling Maple Designs, please do not hesitate to contact me at: info@darlingmapledesigns.com.